-The plant will be powered by 20-cylinder Wärtsilä 34SG gas engines, and is expected to be operational during the third quarter of 2012.
+The plant is powered by 20-cylinder Wärtsilä 34SG gas engines, and it was inaugurated by Rwanda’s President, Mr. Paul Kagame in June 2016.
 Future planned expansions to this project will increase the output by an additional 75 MW.

-Rwanda urgently needs additional electricity generating capacity, so this project can meet both economic and environmental targets.
-The order has been placed by KivuWatt Ltd, a subsidiary of the New York based international power company, ContourGlobal.
-The power plant will supply electricity to Rwanda’s national utility.
+Rwanda urgently needs additional electricity generating capacity, so this project has both economic and environmental benefits.
+The order has been placed by KivuWatt Ltd, a subsidiary of the New York -based international power company, ContourGlobal.
+The power plant supplies electricity to Rwanda’s national utility.

 Expanded power potential